ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Improve Head Tracking

 The current tracking version you find in this repository suffers from lag, jumps in position, drift from tracking being lost and other inconveniences.
 Fixing these issues seems very doable, and I am currently working on that full time.
 The most promising solution seems to use a filter which detects tracking errors and removes them.
-First tests look very promising so stay tuned for improved versions in the future.
+For filtereing errors the kalman filter looks like a good start but there are also more advanced techniques which use mashine learning to predict future poitions, read the [paper here](http://www.ipab.inf.ed.ac.uk/cgvu/phasefunction.pdf).
 I don't think we reach the same quality as dual camera setups in extreme situations but I predict a future version could offer almost perfect head tracking when just performing normal head movements.
-Since ARCore also gets improvements over time this should get better over time.
+Since ARCore and phones get improved all the time the tracking should get constantly better.

 ### Hand Tracking